 Skipping the gym for the first 24 hours after lip filler injections is a good idea.
 Strenuous exercise causes your heart rate and blood pressure to increase, making side effects like bruising and swelling appear worse.

 A good workout will also cause you to sweat, dehydrating the skin and irritating the injection sites.

 Dermal fillers are made from a substance called hyaluronic acid.
-It’s a natural sugar-based substance that attracts and retains water to plump up your lips from under the skin.
+It’s a natural sugar-based substance that attracts and retains water to plump your lips from under the skin.
 You can go for a walk to stay active, but you should avoid strenuous exercise for the first 24 hours.

 Can I Drink Coffee After Lip Fillers?